puiterwijk/DWF-Database-Artifacts/JSON-file-format-v2.md

 # DATE_REQUESTED

-2.2: Date the CVE was requested, OPTIONAL
+2.2: Date the CVE was requested.
+Generated by DWF.
+MANDATORY

 # DATE_ASSIGNED

-2.2: Date the CVE was assigned, typically generated by DWF
+2.2: Date the CVE was assigned.
+Generated by DWF.
+MANDATORY

 # DATE_PUBLIC

-2.2: Date the CVE went public, OPTIONAL
+2.2: Date the CVE went public.
+Generated by DWF.
+MANDATORY

 # REQUESTER